-“After studies, in that time it was very difficult to find a job.
-So I had no job—jobless around two to three years.
-So I was feeling very bad at that time.
+“After studies, it was very difficult to find a job.
+So I had no job—and was jobless around two to three years.
+I was feeling very bad at that time.
 After two years, Allah heard my prayer.
-The Islamic Center here said we want you to be Imam of this mosque.
+The Islamic Center here said we want you to be imam of this mosque.
 God heard my prayer.
-I got a letter that said they had received my application form and ‘next month I’ll call you for an interview.’
+I got a letter that said they had received my application form and, ‘…next month I’ll call you for an interview.’

-I met Imam Mohamed Lutfi Syahwan in Pekan, Malaysia when my producer and friend, Rokman, and I came upon a most beautiful mosque, The Sultan Ahmad I Mosque.
-Imam Mohamed Lutfi Syahwan was 30 years old when I interviewed him, already with 5 years of experience.
-He was an amazingly warm and humble young man who seemed to be at once both a young man grateful to have a job like any 30 year old and, at the same time, an an old soul with a profound depth and message about faith.
-When it came time to make the Imam’s portrait, he was excited to show me where he stands during Friday prayers to make his speech and where even the Sultan will listen to him preach.
+I met Imam Mohamad Lutfi Syahwan in Pekan, Malaysia when my producer and friend Rokman and I came upon a most beautiful mosque: The Sultan Ahmad I Mosque.
+Imam Mohamad Lutfi Syahwan was 30 years old when I interviewed him, and had five years of experience.
+He was a warm and humble young man who seemed to be at once both grateful to have a job like any 30-year-old and, at the same time, an old soul with a profound depth and message about faith.
+When it came time to make his portrait, he was excited to show me where he stood during Friday prayers to make his speech and where the Sultan listened to him preach.